Adarsh-hash-dot/Adarsh-hash-dot/README.md

 I am Software Developer with excellent problem solving skills and ability to perform we in teams.
 Passionate about coding and learning technology.

+I have 2+ years of software development experience, Edu-tech startup and AI service based company

 Skills: REACT / Express.js / Nest.js / Web Scraping / Microservices / JS / HTML / CSS / Python / Puppeteer / Postgres / SQL

 - 🔭 I’m currently working on software project that will help be become a good developer